celtschk/SOS/README.md

 This repository includes an interpreter for the SOS programming language written in C++.

 To build the interpreter, just compile all C++ souce files (`*.cc`) into a program.
-A simple makefile that works under Linux is also provided; running `make` in the directory `interpreter` will build an executable called `sos`.
+A CMakeLists.txt for cmake is also provided.

-In the following, I'm assuming the executable can be executed with `interpreter/sos` (this is the case a.g. if you used the provided makefile, or if you compiled to `sos.exe` under Windows, and you are currently in the main directory of this repository).
+In the following, I'm assuming the executable can be executed with `interpreter/sos`.
 Otherwise, replace `interpreter/sos` with whatever path and name the executable has in your system.

 The interpreter can read the program either from a file, or directly from the command line.
 To run a command from a file, just type
 ```